The European Human Rights Framework

 The Decisions and Conclusions of the Committee are available on the HUDOC-ESC database, and include decisions adopted by the Committee in the framework of the Collective Complaints procedure and follow-up of the decisions by the Committee of Ministers, and Conclusions adopted by the Committee in the framework of the Reporting System and follow-up of the Conclusions by the Committee of Ministers.

-RSS feed of latest decisions of the Committee (use Firefox, IE or Safari to view feeds - they do not work using Chrome).
+RSS feed of latest decisions of the Committee can be found below (use Firefox, IE or Safari to view feeds - they do not work using Chrome).

 Decisions & Judgments